mendersoftware/mender-docs/08.Server-integration/03.Client-certificates/docs.md

 <!-- TODO, this section may need to be rewritten slightly.
 It's not really incorrect, but it doesn't fit perfectly either, since we will set up the ambassador. -->

 Once your device boots with a newly provisioned disk image, it should already be correctly connecting to the Mender server.
-After booting the device you see it pending authorization in the Mender server UI, similar to the following.
+After booting the device you should see it pending authorization in the Mender server UI, similar to the following.

 ![Mender UI - device pending authorization](device-pending-authorization.png)